Harmelodic/harmelodic.github.io/docs/advice-and-research/sustainable-materials.md

 - Wool fibres from the inner layer of the wool-producing animal are softer and typically more expensive.
 This is good for base layers and clothing that touches your skin.
 - Merino wool is fine (thin), soft, lightweight and slightly stretchy which hugely improves comfort.

+### Sustainable wool

+Many manufacturers put the wool fibers through environmentally **unfriendly** processes before making the wool into clothing to try to make them [shrink resistant](https://www.sciencedirect.com/science/article/pii/S209012321930013X).

+For example the chlorine-Hercosett (aka "superwash") process, the PMS process, the Ozone/Hercosett process or even the oddly-named "Life Fiber Eco-Friendly Treatment".
+These processes result in the wool fibers being coated in a plastic resin (polymerization) which is not only not sustainable but also somewhat negates the positive effects of using wool (natural, biodegradable fabric and natural antibacterial quality).
+Other components (like chlorine and ozone) in these processes aren't particularly good for the environment either (harmful to the skin or other organisms).

+Some clothing manufacturers, like _Dilling_ or _Icebreaker_, make decent efforts to use sustainably-sourced, plastic-free or even entirely organic wool.

 ## Other useful knowledge